English & ELA Program

 - High school students must complete 4 units or 8 semesters of English to complete the New York State’s requirements for earning a Regents diploma, Advanced Regents diploma, or Advanced Regents diploma with BH-BL Merit Seal.
 Requirements are usually met as follows:

 - American Literature, grade 11 (one semester)

 - Electives, grades 11 and 12 (three semesters) OR

 - Electives, grades 11 and 12 (three semesters).

 - Students who fail required English courses may earn the credit by attending remedial classes in summer school or by repeating the failed course.
 Students who fail elective courses may repeat the course with a different teacher or may elect other courses so long as a total of eight semesters is completed satisfactorily.

-- Students are expected to schedule two English courses per year, preferably one each semester.
-Seniors should take at least one literature course.
+- Students are expected to schedule either one full-year English course or two English courses per year, one each semester, for all four years.

-- Students with special interests or ability may schedule more than one per semester if there is room in appropriate courses.
+- Students with special interests or abilities may schedule more than one English course per semester if there is room in the appropriate courses.

 - Only students who are new entrants to the school will be permitted to enter an English class more than two weeks after the beginning of a semester.

 - Elective courses are intended for juniors & seniors only, with the exception of Readers’ Workshop and Journalism.
 Sophomores desiring to take other courses must receive special permission based on unusual circumstances or exceptional ability.

 - In order to graduate from high school, students must pass the English Comprehensive Regents Examination that is given in 11th grade.